Signs of bulimia

 Kingfisher groups are facilitated by Beat staff, who help kick-start conversations and moderate in line with rules for online services.
 Groups have been designed to help you feel comfortable and able to take part in free-flowing peer support.
 Each group has an opening warm up, time for themed discussion, and time for free chat where you can share experiences, thoughts, successes and problems with others who relate to your situation.

-The Kingfisher bulimia support group runs on Wednesday from 7.00pm to 8.30pm.
+The Kingfisher bulimia support groups run on Wednesday & Saturday from 6:45pm to 8:00pm.

 If you have any questions or concerns about our Online Support Groups, please email firstname.lastname@example.org.